-Housing Choice Voucher Program Owner Qualifications
+Owner Qualifications

-SAHA does not have to formally approve an owner to participate in the HCV program; however, there are a number of criteria where SAHA may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
+Opportunity Home does not have to formally approve an owner to participate in the HCV program; however, there are a number of criteria where Opportunity Home may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
 No owner has a right to participate in the HCV program.

-Owners are barred from participation in the Housing Choice Voucher Program if:
+Owners are barred from participation in the HCV program if:

-■ SAHA has been informed that the owner has been debarred, suspended or is subject to a limited denial of participation, or if the owner has violated the Fair Housing Act or other federal equal opportunity requirements, of if such an action is pending.

-SAHA will not approve a Request for Tenancy Approval if the owner is the parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew, niece, half-sibling, or step-family member of any member of the participant's family.
-SAHA may make an exception as a reasonable accommodation for a family member with a disability.

-■ SAHA must not approve a tenancy in which any of the following classes of persons has any interest, direct or indirect, during tenure or for one year thereafter: any present or former member or officer of SAHA (except a participant commissioner); Any employee of SAHA, or any contractor, subcontractor or agent of SAHA, who formulates policy or who influences decisions with respect to the programs; Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the programs; Any member of the Congress of the United States.

-- The owner has violated obligations under a HAP contract under Section 8 of the 1937 Act. - The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program. - The owner has engaged in any drug-related criminal activity or any violent criminal activity.

-■ The owner has a history or pattern of practice of non-compliance with the HQS for units leased under the tenant-based programs, or with applicable housing standards for units leased with project-based Section 8 assistance or leased under any other federal housing program during the preceding 18 months.

-The owner has a history or pattern of practice of serious and/or repeated HQS violations in units leased under the tenant-based programs during the preceding 18 months.

-■ The owner has a history of pattern of practice of failing to terminate tenancy of tenants of units assisted under the HCV program or any other federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that:
+- 1. Opportunity Home has been informed that the owner has been debarred, suspended or is subject to a limited denial of participation, or if the owner has violated the Fair Housing Act or other federal equal opportunity requirements, or if such an action is pending. - 2.
+Opportunity Home will not approve a Request for Tenancy Approval if the owner is the parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew, niece, half-sibling, or step-family member of any member of the participant's family.
+Opportunity Home may make an exception as a reasonable accommodation for a family member with a disability. - 3.
+Opportunity Home must not approve a tenancy in which any of the following classes of persons has any interest, direct or indirect, during tenure or for one year thereafter: any present or former member or officer of Opportunity Home (except a participant commissioner); Any employee of Opportunity Home, or any contractor, subcontractor or agent of Opportunity Home, who formulates policy or who influences decisions with respect to the programs; Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the programs; Any member of the Congress of the United States. - 4.
+The owner has violated obligations under a HAP contract under Section 8 of the 1937 Act. - 5.
+The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program. - 6.
+The owner has engaged in any drug-related criminal activity or any violent criminal activity. - 7.
+The owner has a history or pattern of practice of non-compliance with the HQS for units leased under the tenant-based programs, or with applicable housing standards for units leased with project-based Section 8 assistance or leased under any other federal housing program during the preceding 18 months. - 8.
+The owner has a history or pattern of practice of serious and/or repeated HQS violations in units leased under the tenant-based programs during the preceding 18 months. - 9.
+The owner has a history, or pattern of practice, of failing to terminate the tenancy of tenants in units assisted under the HCV program or any other federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that:

-- Threatens the right to peaceful enjoyment of the premises by other residents; - Threatens the health or safety of other residents, of employees of SAHA, or of owner employees or other persons engaged in management of the housing; - Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or - Engages in drug-related criminal activity or violent criminal activity. - The owner has a history or pattern of practice of renting units that fail to meet state or local housing codes. - The owner has not paid state or local real estate taxes, fines, or assessment.
+- 10. Threatens the right to peaceful enjoyment of the premises by other residents; - 11.
+Threatens the health or safety of other residents, of employees of Opportunity Home, or of owner employees or other persons engaged in management of the housing; - 12.
+Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or - a.
+Is drug-related criminal activity or violent criminal activity; - 13.
+The owner has a history or pattern of practice of renting units that fail to meet state or local housing codes. - 14.
+The owner has not paid state or local real estate taxes, fines, or assessment. - 15.
+The owner has not abided by The Fair Housing Act or The Americans with Disabilities Act.